-In addition to the above git submodules, the "layers" directory also contains a meta-balena-<board-family> directory (please note this directory is not a git submodule, but an actual directory in the repo).
+In addition to the above git submodules, the "layers" directory also contains a meta-balena-<board-family> directory (please note this directory is not a git submodule, but an actual directory in the repository).
 This directory contains the required customization for making a board balena enabled.
 For example, the balena-raspberrypi repository contains the directory layers/meta-balena-raspberrypi to supplement the BSP from